 Amount spent annually on hospital treatment for harm caused in skilled nursing homes

 (Department of Health and Human Services)

 Emotional abuse of a resident can involve yelling, screaming, and cursing.
 Emotional abuse can also mean intimidation, humiliation or ridicule.
-Residents who do not have their basic needs met – such as assistance with toileting – can also be victims of emotional abuse.
+Residents who do not have their basic needs met (often a result of under-staffed nursing homes) such as assistance with toileting – can also be victims of emotional abuse.

 State and Federal laws protect all residents of nursing homes against any type of abuse.
 If you feel that a family member has been abused in a care facility, please contact our office for immediate, confidential help.

 This type of abuse can occur as employee-on-resident, resident-on-resident or visitor (friend or family) on resident and happens when a nursing home resident cannot consent to sexual contact or cannot prevent unwanted sexual contact.
 Sexual abuse can involve physical acts such as fondling and penetration, but also includes showing of pornographic material or being forced to watch sexual acts by others.
 Nursing home residents are not required to give up their sexuality upon entering a nursing home, but as many residents suffer from dementia or Alzheimer’s disease, they cannot knowingly consent to such activity and can be preyed upon by others, including family members.
 It is the responsibility of all nursing homes to be alert for the potential of sexual abuse, take steps to protect the abused resident, and report the activity promptly to law enforcement.